 Answering rank queries for a position \(i\) in this data structure is similar to answering rank queries using cs-poppy, which we describe in \cref{sec:cs-poppy}.
 At least for identifying the entries in the L0- and L1-index.
 Here, nothing has changed, as we only improved on the L2-index.
 As mentioned earlier, the main advantage of our new design is that we do not have to scan all L2-entries to compute the number of one-bits up the final L2-block.
 Thus, we can now determine the number of bits occurring in the L1-block before the L2-block that contains the position \(i\) accessing only one entry of the L2-index.
 This entry can be computed the same way we compute the entries of the L0- and L1-index.
 In our experiments (see \cref{sec:experimental_evaluation}), we can see that scanning up to three L2-entries and adding up their values contributes significantly to the running time of a query.

-\subsubsection{Answering Select Queries with Flat-Popcount}
+\subsubsection{Answering Select Queries with Flat-Popcount.}

 Answering a select query for a rank \(i\) is also very similar to cs-poppy.
 We still sample the position of every \(8\,192\)-th one in the bit vector and use the samples to speed up identifying the L1-block that contains the first position that has rank \(i\).
 Thus, the first part of the query algorithm that changes is the identification of the L2-block, where the first position with rank \(i\) occurs.

-Due to us storing the number of ones occurring (within the L1-block) before each L2-block, we have a monotonic increasing sequence of integers.
-This allows us to search for the L2-block more efficiently.
-We have implemented three different approaches: linear search, binary search, and parallel search using SIMD.
+Due to us storing the number of ones occurring (within the L1-block) before each L2-block, we have a monotonic increasing sequence of integers, allowing us to search for the L2-block more efficiently.

-\paragraph*{Finding the Correct L2-Entry using Linear or Binary Search} When we use a linear search, we scan the L2-index until we have found an entry that contains the rank that we are looking for.
-Therefore, the query is not much different than before, when using cs-poppy.
+\paragraph*{Finding the Correct L2-Entry using Linear or Binary Search.} When we use a linear search, we scan the L2-index until we have found an entry that contains the rank that we are looking for.
+Therefore, answering queries is not much different than before, when using cs-poppy.
 However, since we do store the number of ones before the L2-block, we save some additions (of L2-entries) when answering queries, which results in a small improvement.
 Since the number of ones in the L1-block occurring before each L2-block is a monotonic increasing sequence, we can also use a binary search on the entries of the L2-index.
 As we store seven entries in the L2-index for each L1-block, we can use a \emph{uniform} binary search \cite[p.~414f]{Knuth1998TAOCPIII}, which always requires three iterations to identify the correct block.
 Most importantly, we can pre-compute the whole decision tree and reuse entries of the L2-index.
 Both of these approaches are rather simple and do not make use of the fact that all entries of the L2-block that we are interested in are contained in a single 128-bit word.
-Modern CPUs are able to search compare multiple values contained in such a word at the same time.
+Modern CPUs are able to compare multiple values contained in such a word at the same time.
 However, there are some limitations, which we describe in the following section.